digitaldesigndj/digitaldesigndj.com/src/documents/about.html.md

 isPage: true
 order: 2
 ---

-This site is hosted on a Raspberry Pi
+This site is hosted on a Raspberry Pi (digitaldesigndj.com), and also on GoDaddy Linux Shared Hosting (taylordyoung.com).

 ![RaspberryPi](/images/raspi.jpg)